The Best Gaming Monitors Under 500 USD (2023 Reviews)

 About the Monitor

-If you want a 1440p high refresh rate IPS gaming monitor with a 32″ sized screen, the Gigabyte M32Q is the only such model available under $500; luckily, it’s awesome!
+If you want a 1440p high refresh rate IPS gaming monitor with a 32″ sized screen, check out the Gigabyte Aorus FI32Q-X!

 Image Quality